mlarosa2/MeetUp_Clone/docs/production_readme.md

 ### Search

-Search filters groups via key group information (i.e. the group's name), and location within a certain range.
-The search feature is a fully front end feature, that fetches data from the backend.
+Search filters groups via group title, and location within a certain range of a specified city.
+Search happens after clicking the magnifying glass, and is cleared when the user returns to the home page.

+![search-bar]

 ### Calendar

 A Calendar belongs to a group and displays all of the groups events in a calendar format.

-Like Search, Calendar is a fully front end component, that is rendered via data fetched from the backend.
-The calendar listens to the `EventStore`.
+[event]: ./production_img/event.png
+[event-admin]: ./production_img/event_admin.png
+[search-bar]: ./production_img/search_bar.png